 - Average Cost: ₹ 4500/day/person

 Pondicherry (Pudducherry) is a beach-side union territory in Tamil Nadu that is a love child of French and Indian cultures.
 Pondicherry was a French settlement until 1954.
 Pondicherry’s distinctive charm is now enhanced by the historic Bouganvellia-draped French-style residences, churches, and even recently built French-style shops, brightly coloured cafes, and restaurants.
+Pondicherry is one of the best Places To Visit In India With Family In Low Budget.

 When you visit areas like Rock Beach, Pondicherry Beach, Serenity Beach, or the Botanical Gardens in this French capital of India, you will undoubtedly feel like you are somewhere else.
 And the greatest way to explore Pondicherry is to go to Auroville and the Sri Aurobindo Ashram, where people from all over the world come to seek spirituality through yoga and meditation.

 Pondicherry is one of those places that never ceases to wow you with its distinct style.
-There are various cafés and restaurants that serve excellent French food as well as other delectable international cuisines.
+Some various cafés and restaurants serve excellent French food as well as other delectable international cuisines.
 Pondicherry, as a popular beach resort, also has outstanding nightlife, with various clubs and beach parties offering wonderful music and delicious cocktails.
 There is so much to see and see in this tiny French town of India that you will want to return and discover even more.

 - Nearest Railway Station: Puducherry Railway Station (0 km)